-Bala Box Office Prediction (Day 1): Will Ayushmann Khurrana's Film Hit A Jackpot At Box Office?
+Bala Box Office Prediction (Day 1): Will Ayushmann Khurrana's Film Hit The Jackpot At The BO?

 Another Winner For Ayushmann Khurrana?

-Bala also stars Yami Gautam and Bhumi Pednekar and is helmed by Amar Kaushik who previously directed Rajkummar Rao-Shraddha Kapoor's Stree.
+Bala also stars Yami Gautam and Bhumi Pednekar and is helmed by Amar Kaushik, who previously directed Rajkummar Rao-Shraddha Kapoor's Stree.

 Bhumi Pednekar Slams The Naysayers Over Bala Colour Controversy: Don't Comment On My Choice